University of the Rockies: History

 University of the Rockies was founded on June 18, 1998, as the Colorado School of Professional Psychology (COSPP) in Denver, Colorado.
 In 2007, Bridgepoint Education (now Zovio) purchased COSPP and changed the school's name to University of the Rockies.
 In 2012, the university opened a new location in downtown Denver, Colorado.
-The larger space included more room for on-site instruction and the HLC granted approval for University of the Rockies to offer degree programs at the Denver Instructional Site in 2013.
-In 2015, the HLC notified University of the Rockies that it would continue the university's accreditation, with the next Reaffirmation of Accreditation in 2024–2025.
+The larger space included more room for on-site instruction and the university's accreditor, the Higher Learning Commission (HLC), granted approval for University of the Rockies to offer degree programs at the Denver Instructional Site in 2013.
+In 2015, HLC notified University of the Rockies that it would continue the university's accreditation, with the next Reaffirmation of Accreditation in 2024–2025.
 On October 29, 2018, the university officially closed its doors when it completed a merger with Bridgepoint Holdings other institution, Ashford University, and brought all of its educational programs under the Ashford University brand.
 The university is now the University of Arizona Global Campus as part of the acquisition of Ashford University by the University of Arizona.